- Yoga makes you feel alive.

 - You yourself stay healthy while doing your job and also help others get healthier.

 - This job allows me to meet several different people and they all respect me for the help I provide.

 - It helps me earn good money without much expenditure.

 - There is lot of scope as humans are getting more health conscious.

-What are some of the challenges that you would want someone to be aware of when considering this career?
+What are some of the challenges that you would want someone to be aware of when considering Yoga as a career?